 We may share your personal information with the third parties described below.
 For a more detailed summary of the categories of third parties we may share your personal information with, please see Section 7 (Summary of Collection, Use and Disclosure of Personal Information) below.

 We may share your personal information with third party Service Providers who work on behalf of, or with, us such as vendors, processors, suppliers, technology companies, professional service firms, data management companies, and other agents and representatives.
-Service Providers assist us with a variety of functions including, but not limited to, sending out marketing communications, assisting with advertising and related analytics, sending regular mail and e-mail, processing credit card payments, and hosting our website and services, as well as hosting certain data.
+Service Providers assist us with a variety of functions including, but not limited to, sending out marketing communications, assisting with advertising and related analytics and ad measurement services, sending regular mail and e-mail, processing credit card payments, and hosting our website and services, as well as hosting certain data.

 We may disclose your Personal Information to the following third parties under special circumstances ("Lawful Recipients"): (i) where we have a good faith belief that such disclosure is necessary to meet any applicable law, regulation, legal process or other legal obligation; (ii) when we believe disclosure is necessary to protect or prevent harm or financial loss; or (iii) to detect, investigate and help prevent security, fraud or technical issues.